sei-international/LEAPMacro.jl/docs/src/config.md

 The configuration file is written in YAML syntax and has a `.yml` extension.
 By default, Macro assumes the configuration file will be called `LEAPMacro_params.yml`, but other names are possible, and in fact encouraged, because each configuration file corresponds to a different scenario.

+!!! tip "Online YAML checkers"
+    YAML is a widely-used language for representing data.
+As explained on the [official YAML website](https://yaml.org/), it is a "human-friendly data serialization language for all programming languages."
+Because YAML is so widely used, many online tools are available.
+While LEAP-Macro will report an error if it finds a problem with your YAML script, the online syntax checkers are more user-friendly, including the [YAML checker](https://yamlchecker.com/) and the [YAML validator](https://onlineyamltools.com/validate-yaml).

 The configuration file used as an example on this page is the `LEAPMacro_params.yml` file that is distributed with the demonstration files (see the [Quick start](@ref quick-start) page).

 ```@contents